The next era for Apocrita is here¶

 from this server.

-We are providing a new ondemand server, ondemand-dev.hpc.qmul.ac.uk which brings new functionality, and newer versions of applications (for example a newer RStudio).
+We have provided a new ondemand server, ondemand-dev.hpc.qmul.ac.uk which brings new functionality, and newer versions of applications (for example a newer RStudio).

 nodestatus -t rocky